<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 ChatGPT Demographics

-Now that you know how many people are using ChatGPT, let’s take a look at exactly who those users are.
+Now that we have a better idea of how many people are using ChatGPT, let’s take a look at exactly who those users are.

 By Country